juliaes4/healthy-breakfast-recipe-finder/healthy-breakfast-finder/README.md

 ## Next Steps

-- Load more recipes into the CSV (now over 90!)
-- Add new filters for “diet”, “flavor”, and “protein”
-- Add a "liked recipes" section
-- Add a "submit recipe request" section
+- Add a rating system for each recipe - would show up in a .csv file (using stars?)
-- Improve styling for desktop and mobile (color scheme, readability)

 ---